Totally geodesic null hypersurfaces and constancy of surface gravity in Finsler spacetimes: Introduction

 This work is structured as follows.
 In Section \ref{pres} we recall some basic results of Lorentz-Finsler geometry fixing terminology and notation.
 We also introduce the Ricci 1-form, which does not seem to be much used in the literature but will prove of importance in this work.
 In Section \ref{ral} we define surface gravity for regular null hypersurfaces and introduce the shape operator $b$, instrumental for the subsequent section, and its Riccati equation.
-In Section \ref{mvut} we provide several equivalent characterizations for totally geodesic null hypersurfaces and establish the equivalence between the vanishing of the restriction of the Ricci 1-form on a totally geodesic null hypersurface $Ric_n\vert_{TH}=0$ and the equation $i_n\dd \omega=0$, see Eq.\ (\ref{noq}).
-Then we prove that the null energy condition and $\chi_\alpha=0$ implies $Ric_n\vert_{TH}=0$ over totally geodesic hypersurfaces, Thm.\ (\ref{cmqq}).
+In Section \ref{mvut} we provide several equivalent characterizations for totally geodesic null hypersurfaces and establish the equivalence between the vanishing of the restriction of the Ricci 1-form on a totally geodesic null hypersurface, $Ric_n\vert_{TH}=0$, and the equation $i_n\dd \omega=0$, see Eq.\ (\ref{noq}).
+Then we prove that the null energy condition and $\chi_\alpha=0$ implies $Ric_n\vert_{TH}=0$ over totally geodesic hypersurfaces, Thm.\ \ref{cmqq}.
 The Section ends with the elaboration of a trick which allows us to embed the hypersurface into a Lorentzian manifold while preserving essentially all notions of geometrical and physical relevance including surface gravity and geodesic (in)completeness.
-This allows us to import result to Lorent-Finsler geometry from Lorentzian geometry.
+This allows us to import result to Lorentz-Finsler geometry from Lorentzian geometry.
 Section \ref{trasl} is devoted to the translation of the most relevant results, at least for this work perspective, though many others, in principle, could generalize.
 Finally, Section \ref{kxrt} reconsiders the possibility of deriving the key equation $Ric_n\vert_{TH}=0$ not from the null energy condition but from the dominant energy condition.
-This leads to the suggestion of a unifying field equation (\ref{cmbt}) for which $\chi_\alpha=0$ is a derived vacuum equation.
+This leads to the suggestion of a family of possible gravitational equations, one of them being compatible with a form of pointwise energy-momentum conservation.